Recent Work on Autoclave Methods in the United StatesPost by: Eric R. Giannini, Ph.D., P.E.

 RJ Lee Group’s Eric Giannini presented at the 2018 spring meeting of RILEM TC 258-AAA on recent and current research activities in the United States on autoclave methods for alkali-silica reaction (ASR) potential of concrete aggregates.
 The research builds upon work performed primarily in Canada and Japan during the 1980s and 1990s, and includes both an autoclaved mortar bar test and an autoclaved concrete prism test.

 In 2010, Dr. Giannini began research on the autoclaved concrete prism at The University of Texas at Austin with funding from the Portland Cement Association.
-Collaboration and equipment purchases across seven different laboratories was enabled by additional funding support from The University of Alabama, Federal Highway Administration, Wyoming Department of Transportation (WYDOT), and US Army ERDC, with the latter supporting an extensive multi-laboratory study of the autoclaved mortar bar test.
+Collaboration and equipment purchases across seven different laboratories was enabled by additional funding support from The University of Alabama, Federal Highway Administration, Wyoming Department of Transportation (WYDOT), and US Army ERDC.
+The latter of which is supporting an extensive multi-laboratory study of the autoclaved mortar bar test.

 Interest in further investigating autoclave methods remains strong in the US, with WYDOT funding two projects at the University of Wyoming led by Dr. Jennifer Tanner, and the potential for follow-on research at US Army ERDC.
 The relative speed of these autoclave tests continues to drive interest, and they generally exhibit positive agreement with the ASTM C1260 and ASTM C1293 standard tests for classifying aggregate reactivity for a wide range of reactive aggregates, and a few non-reactive aggregates tested to date.